Exclusive: CyrusOne’s Europe data centre strategy laid bare

-Given the bustling data centre market in Europe with new builds being announced seemingly every week, I asked Pullen what makes the company so confident there’s room for a new entrant.
+Given the bustling data center market in Europe with new builds being announced seemingly every week, I asked Pullen what makes the company so confident there's room for a new entrant.

-“When you consider that the London data centre market currently occupies just 500,000 square feet, you start to appreciate why there’s room in the market for a new entrant that can build data centres very quickly.”
+“When you consider that the London data center market currently occupies just 500,000 square feet, you start to appreciate why there's room in the market for a new entrant that can build data centers very quickly.”

 Pullen says that what they're seeing right now is a race to scale.

 “The cloud companies are all facing challenges trying to forecast customer demand and in turn their requirements,” says Pullen.